Modicon Side Effects

 Other dosage forms:

-You should check with your doctor immediately if any of these side effects occur when taking ethinyl estradiol / norethindrone:
+Check with your doctor immediately if any of the following side effects occur while taking ethinyl estradiol / norethindrone:

-- irregular menstrual periods
+- Absent, missed, or irregular menstrual periods

-- Chest pain
+- chest pain or discomfort

 - clay-colored stools